TZstatsADS/Fall2021-Project1-Zhuohan-Amber/README.md

 + Projec title: Women Topic in Philosophy
 + This project is conducted by Zhuohan(Amber) Zhang

-+ Project summary: This report analyze the Philosophy Project Data to explore different Philosophy school's views on female and to see Philosophy's gender bias.
++ Project summary: This report analyzes the Philosophy Project Data to explore different Philosophy school's attitudes on female and to check whether philosophers' gender bias exist.
 From data perspective, I want to see What are different philosophy schools' viewpoints on female?
 What are main topics when they discussed about women?
 And is Aristotle hostile to women?
+By applying data mining, statistical analysis and visualization, I explain above questions by using data.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.